longnca/longnca/README.md

 I am certified ABSA Fourth Class Power Engineer with a total of 10+ years working in various industries including oil and gas, manufacturing, and health care facilities.

 - 🔭 I’m currently working on transitioning my career path from Power Engineer to Data Analyst
-- 🌱 I’m currently learning Data Analysis and Data Science
+- 🌱 I’m currently pursuing the Certificate of Advanced Data Science at [York University](https://www.yorku.ca/)
 - 💬 Ask me about anything related to chemistry, if I don't know the answer, I will Google it. :)
 - 📫 How to reach me: my email at nlonguk@gmail.com
 - 😄 Pronouns: he/him